1. Just Like You Wouldn’t Go to Bed Angry You Shouldn’t Go to Bed With a Dirty Kitchen

 3. Display Your Food

 Trust me once you fill some jars and put them on display in your kitchen on your beautifully decluttered counters you will find them needing to be refilled due to a higher amount of use.
-You might also notice some cupboard space has opened up for some of the more unsightly ingredients or even smaller appliances.
+You might also notice some cupboard space has opened up for some other ingredients or even smaller appliances.

 Next, make sure your fruit feels included!
 Do you have a nice fruit bowl or hanging fruit basket (Oh! more counter space!)?
 Put it out in the open, the more you see it the more you will eat it.